cristicmf/dao/README.md

 **I can't build html documentation**

-This could be because the contract build folders has been tampered with.
+This could be because you don't have [NaturalDocs](http://www.naturaldocs.org/) on your path.

 ## Business